pymargot/margot/README.md

     spy = MyEquity(symbol='SPY)

 ## Ensembles
-Usually you want to look at more than one symbol in a systematic trade.
-That's where ensembles come in and really demonstrate the value of margot.data.
+In systematic trading, you usually you want to look at more than one symbol.
+That's where ensembles come in.
+Ensembles really demonstrate the power of margot.data.

     class MyEnsemble(Ensemble):
         spy = Equity(symbol='SPY')